udevbe/greenfield/README.md

   - Click the raster icon in the top right.
   - Click the '+' icon.
-  - Click the upload icon (arrow up cloud).
+  - Click the upload icon (arrow-up cloud).
   - Select one of the `link.json` files in `compositor/public/store/*`

-  TO remove an application from your account:
+  To remove an application from your account:

   - Click the edit icon (pen).
-  - Press the 'X' on the application launcher.
+  - Press the 'x' on the application launcher.

   You can also create your own custom application by defining a `link.json` and icon, and additionally an `app.js` in case of web application.